My plants die after planting

 Finding out the reason why plants die when planted outside can be a little tricky, there are several possible causes:

-- the plant was sick when you planted it
+- The plant was sick when you planted it

-- you have forgotten to water it after planting
+- You’ve forgotten to water it!

-- you have drowned it with too much watering
+- it’s drowned from too much watering

 - the ground is so dry the plant dies

 - the roots were left exposed when it was planted